megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-events.md

 note that the labels, name of event and name of namespace are always set from the message headers, even when the builder is provided.

--   updateEvent: this operation updates an existing event
+-   `updateEvent`: this operation updates an existing event

 The behavior is exactly the same as `createEvent`, only the name of the operation is different.

--   deleteEvent: this operation deletes an existing event.
+-   `deleteEvent`: this operation deletes an existing event.

 <!-- -->